 Rövarekulan (the Robbers’ Nest) takes its name after the robbers that used to terrorise the valley, ambushing travellers along the country road.
 The area is now a nature reserve consisting of a gorge that was formed 14,000 years ago when the inland ice melted.
 There are beech forests, and streams rich with animal and aquatic life.
 Facilities include a toilet, table and barbecue area at the car park, and protection from the wind along the trail.

-Swim in the lake – or the pool
+Swim in a lake – or in a pool

 What to see in Central Skåne